esciencecenter-digital-skills/NEBULA-docs/module-dir-structure.md

 ...
 ```

+> ``📝`` **Is your first slide not rendering correctly?** Make sure that your YAML heading is included and formatted according to the example above.
+Pay special attention to the proper placement of the `---` separator.

 Although the slides are written in Markdown, they are rendered using [Reveal.js](https://revealjs.com/), and for this reason, they follow a special format.
 This is discussed below.

 ### Slide types